appbricks/cloud-builder-cli/README.md

   cb target create sandbox aws
   ```

   This command will cycle through a list of inputs similar to the cloud or recipe configurations.
-You can accept all the cloud and region specific defaults unless you want to customize DNS or instance type.
+You can accept all the cloud and region specific defaults unless you want to customize for example the bastion instance type.

 * Once a target has been configured the target list will show the cloud and region a target has been configured for.